Ut0n69/inline-css-generator/README.md

 ## Description

 - Develop Your Apps at `src` folder.
-- Auto rendering and build to `public` folder.
+- Auto rendering and Build to `public` folder on file saved.
 - Auto generated inline-css files to `dist` folder.
 - Enjoy :)